graphhopper/directions-api/docs-tour-optimization.md

     <td>return_to_depot<br></td>
     <td>boolean</td>
     <td></td>
-    <td>Default value is true, i.e. the vehicle returns to its start_address.<br>If false, the optimization decides at which customer<br> location the vehicle should end</td>
+    <td>default value is true, i.e. the vehicle returns to its start_address.<br>if false, the optimization decides at which customer<br> location the vehicle should end</td>
   </tr>
   <tr>
       <td>earliest_start</td>